hesusruiz/PrivacyCred/ssi/introduction.rst

 Introduction
 ============

 We describe how PrivacyCred matches the requirements from the eHealth Network, described in the document `Interoperability of health certificates Trust framework`_.
-PrivacyCred is a generic credential system which is designed to be secure, privacy-preserving, scalable, performant and robust.
+PrivacyCred is a generic credential system which is designed to be secure, privacy-preserving, scalable, performant and robust :citep:`DolevEtAl1986`.

 .. _Interoperability of health certificates Trust framework: https://ec.europa.eu/health/sites/health/files/ehealth/docs/trust-framework_interoperability_certificates_en.pdf